libra/website/docs/my-first-transaction.md

 Note that creating an account using the CLI does not update the blockchain, it just creates a local key-pair.

-To create Alice's account enter this command:
+To create Alice's account, enter this command:

 `libra% account create`